BootBlock/PoSh-Backup/README.md

 *   **Exit Pause Control:** Control script pausing behaviour on completion (Always, Never, OnFailure, etc.) for easier review of console output, with CLI override.
 *   **Post-Run System Actions:** Optionally configure the script to perform system actions like Shutdown, Restart, Hibernate, LogOff, Sleep, or Lock Workstation after a job or set completes.
 This is configurable based on the final status (Success, Warnings, Failure, Any), can include a delay with a cancellation prompt, and can be forced via CLI parameters.
 *   **Verify Local Archive Before Transfer (New):** Optionally test the local archive's integrity (including checksum if enabled) *before* attempting any remote transfers.
 If this verification fails, remote transfers for that job are skipped, preventing propagation of potentially corrupt archives.
+*   **Update Checking (New):** Manually check for new versions of PoSh-Backup.
+If an update is found, the user will be informed and can choose to initiate the download and application of the update.
+(Self-application of the update is currently under development).

 ## Getting Started